AvinashPinnamaneni/PPRmodel/customSim/readme.md

 ## Modelling and Discrete event simulation of a Production system
 The current simulation framework is based on PPR design philosophy, where the discrete simulation is executed through the package called "Simpy".
-The production model is used for the optimnal selection of resources and machine sof a new production system whichcan bve extended further for different viewpoints, such as Optimization of production scheduling and Supply chain planning.
+The production model is used for the optimal selection of resources and machines of a new production system which can be extended further for different viewpoints, such as Optimization of production scheduling and Supply chain planning etc,.

 ## introduction:
-- Classification of domains as per Product/Process/Resource framework availabel under the link: https://doi.org/10.1016/j.cirpj.2018.01.001
+- Classification of domains as per Product/Process/Resource framework available under the link: https://doi.org/10.1016/j.cirpj.2018.01.001

 ## Programming structure:
-- ** Refer _init_ method of the class for the structure and attributes of a class **
+- Please refer the document provided for the list of class attributes, methods and functions defined for the system.
+- Install the packages provided int he setup.py file by running the command: "python -m pip install -U pip" .
+Ensure you have created a virtual environment in the project folder.
 - Feel free to extend the class attributes, methods and other functionalities.
 - I have added **kwargs for all the classes which might make it flexible for the definition of additional attributes during instantiation of a class to make an object.
 - Each of the objects has their methods defined in their respective classes.
 Please refer to the methods for functionality.